 A QLAC is a deferred income annuity issued by an insurance company.
-It allows you to defer distributions on a portion of your qualified assets (such as those in a traditional IRA) beyond RMD age, up until a maximum age of 85.2 Deferred income annuities are often called "longevity" annuities because they provide future income that begins on the date you choose, and may be guaranteed for as long as you live.
-Guarantees are based on the claims-paying ability of the issuer.
+It allows you defer distributions on a portion of your qualified assets (such as those in a traditional IRA) beyond age 701⁄2, up until a maximum age of 85.
+Deferred income annuities are often called "longevity" annuities because they provide future income that begins on the date you choose, and may be guaranteed for as long as you live.
 Longevity annuities provide a way to transfer longevity, market, and interest rate risks to the insurer.
 In exchange for your purchase payment, the insurer agrees to pay a specific amount of future income that is guaranteed, regardless of what happens in the financial environment.

-A QLAC MAY HELP YOU:
+A QLAC may help you:

 Create a pension-like stream of future income.
 This can supplement other sources of retirement income, or help offset the loss of Social Security income when one spouse dies.